sedos-project/organization/docs/data_requirements/data_annotation_ontology.md

-## Ontological annotation of parameters
+## Ontological annotation of data

-Ontological annotation of parameters means that parameter names are linked to ontological concepts in the metadata.
+Ontological annotation of data means that data is linked to ontological concepts in the metadata.

 In SEDOS we use the [oemetadata v.1.5.1](metadata.md).
 For more context about the metadata fields see [here](https://github.com/OpenEnergyPlatform/oemetadata/blob/develop/metadata/latest/metadata_key_description.md#metadata-keys-with-a-description-and-example)